History of Ole Miss Rebels football: Hugh Freeze era (2012–2016)

-Matt Luke era (2017–present)
+Matt Luke era (2017–2019)

 Co-offensive coordinator/offensive line coach Matt Luke was named interim head coach after Freeze's resignation.
 Luke had extensive ties to Ole Miss.
 After a four-year playing career at center from 1995 to 1998 and graduating from Ole Miss in 2000 with a Bachelor of Business Administration, he took a job with Murray State University as an offensive line coach.
 Following the 2001 season, he returned to Ole Miss to coach offensive line and tight ends under head coach David Cutcliffe.
 Ole Miss fired Cutcliffe after the 2004 season, but new head coach Ed Orgeron retained Luke as part of his staff.
 Luke departed Ole Miss in 2006 to be reunited with Cutcliffe at the University of Tennessee, where the latter was the assistant head coach/offensive coordinator.
 After Cutcliffe took the Duke head coaching job in December 2007, Luke was hired as the team's offensive coordinator/offensive line coach, serving in that capacity until returning to his alma mater to join Hugh Freeze's staff in 2012.